VRFYP2019/Not-Dodgeball/Them Lit FYP Information.md

 - This sem just make a simple playable game first, next sem then add the crazy shit
 - Also add marketing?
 - Need some learning value?
 Demonstration of new hardware?
-Pure game is ok but no A :( e.g. learn properties of diff materials (rubber vs beach ball vs rugby etc but by developing our own physics engine provided we can prove that existing one is not good enough)
+Pure game is ok but no A :( e.g. learn properties of diff materials (rubber ball vs styrofoam ball vs leather ball etc but by developing our own physics engine provided we can prove that existing one is not good enough)
+- Possibly also change the shape and size of the ball
 - Let players upload their own materials?
 Or at least customize existing ones
 - Customize walls and tools too
 - Do it for the KIDZ